September 6, 2012

 As organic agriculture has grown, and as Congress has invested modest but increasing resources into organic enforcement, research, and cost-share programs, there has been a clear need for these types of resources.

 More detailed guides about requirements for organic crops, livestock, and handling are coming soon.
 To view all of the materials available, visit the Organic Literacy Initiative homepage.

-Categories: Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Food Safety, General Interest, Grants and Programs, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Research, Education & Extension, Risk Management, Rural Development
+Categories: Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Food Safety, General Interest, Grants and Programs, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Risk Management, Rural Development